 composer): Text input for sending or editing messages - Attachment (

-toolUIs): Tool UI components
+tools): Tool UI components - ModelContext (

 Scope Resolution